Who is the 'so-called' judge Trump rips over ruling?

 His rulings are replete with the legalese that routinely marks judicial orders — references to "all of the foregoing" and "declaratory and injunctive relief," and the like.

-But when he speaks aloud from the bench, it seems he minces no words and makes no effort to avoid politically charged language.
+But when he speaks aloud from the bench, it seems he makes no effort to avoid politically charged language.

 Last August, in a case in which the U.S. government sued the city of Seattle, alleging excessive use of force by police, Robart spoke softly but emotionally from the bench.